General agreement – the General Payment Service Agreement, the conditions of which are applied to the Merchant.

 23.2. all fines or fees imposed upon Paysera by the Partner-Bank and/or ICCO for the Merchant for not submitting the information confirming the Transaction on time;

 23.3. all fines or other fees imposed upon Paysera by the Partner-Bank and/or ICCO directly or indirectly insofar as these fines or other fees were caused by the Transactions of the Merchant or due to the errors of the Merchant made when accepting Cards or due to sending false, incorrect data, or when they are connected to the execution of this Supplement;

 23.4. all fines or other fees or incurred expenses, imposed upon Paysera by the Partner-Bank and/or ICCO, if the Merchant violates the Rules and Regulations of ICCO, including but not limited to, cases related to the Refunds, amounts of fraudulent Transactions and Transaction processing.
 Incurred expenses include the expenses of Paysera and the expenses of the Partner-Bank, if ICCO imposes a fine related to the Transaction(s) of the Merchant;

-23.5. all incurred expenses or fines and other fees, imposed upon Paysera by the Partner-Bank and/or ICCO, if the Merchant reveals data of the Card to a third party or uses information received on the bases of this Supplement in other illegal or dishonest way;
+23.5. all incurred expenses or fines and other fees, imposed upon Paysera by the Partner-Bank and/or ICCO, if the Merchant reveals the data of the Card to a third party or uses information received on the bases of this Supplement in another illegal or dishonest way;

-23.6. all fines or other fees or incurred expenses, imposed upon Paysera by the Partner-Bank and/or ICCO , if the Merchant has not saved data of the Transaction (except for sensitive data prohibited to be saved according to the requirements of PCI DSS);
+23.6. all fines or other fees or incurred expenses, imposed upon Paysera by the Partner-Bank and/or ICCO, if the Merchant has not saved the data of the Transaction (except for sensitive data prohibited to be saved according to the requirements of PCI DSS);

 23.7. if the Merchant violates the General agreement and/or this Supplement and Paysera has incurred expenses due to that.